Keegan-Michael Key and Jordan Peele are two of the most talented and entertaining comedians since the turn of the millenium.

 Key & Peele ran for five seasons, blowing up into one of the best comedy sketch shows of all time in the process.
 And while it sadly came to an end in 2015—both Key and Peele pursuing other projects—Key & Peele lives on with millions of views on YouTube.

-Here are our favorite Key & Peele skits and sketches that prove just how funny, smart, and relevant the show could be when it was firing on all cylinders.
+Here are our favorite Key & Peele skits and sketches that prove just how funny, smart, and relevant the show could be.

 11. "Soul Food"